firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 transactions the user receives.
 - can't learn information about the value, memo field, etc. of shielded transactions the user sends.
-- can't learn who the user is sending funds to in fully-shielded transactions as long as the other user isn't using the same lightwalletd service provider and there is no collusion with that other service provider.
+- can't learn who the user is sending/receiving funds to/from in fully-shielded transactions as long as the other user isn't using the same lightwalletd service provider and there is no collusion between the adversary and that other service provider.
     - This is not a useful security invariant, because it is hard for users to understand.
-- can't learn who the user is receiving funds from in fully-sheilded transactions as long as the other user isn't using the same lightwalletd service provider and there is no collusion with that other service provider.
-    - This is not a useful security invariant, because it is hard for users to understand.
 - can't find out one of the user's wallet addresses unless they've given it out.
-- can't tell how many distinct people have sent the user funds (all transactions coming from one vs. many).
-- can't tell how many distinct people the user has sent funds to (all transactions going to one vs. many).
-- can't steal the user's funds.
-- can't burn the user's funds or otherwise make them unspendable.
-- can't make the user send funds to the wrong address.
+  - **Note that this adversary *can* check whether an address they have belongs to the user, see the weaknesses below.**
 - can't make the user think person X has sent them funds when it was actually someone different.
 - can't make the funds go to someone else when someone was trying to send the user funds.
-- can't take execute arbitrary code on the user's phone.
 - can't make the user send the wrong amount of funds.
 - can't make the user send a transaction with a memo field they did not intend.
 - can't make the user send funds when they did not intend to.